jesus-a-martinez-v/behavioral-cloning/README.md

 ## Further improvement

-* Add another augmentation techniques such as random translation and rotations.
+* Add more augmentation techniques such as random translation and rotations.
 * Train with more data.
 * Make model more robust to partial shadows on the road.
 * Keep the car steadier on the center on the road.